Support for families

 Emotional Freedom Technique (EFT) is a psychological therapy that may help with the anxiety and stress associated with cancer and its treatment.
-In particular, it can help with panic attacks, fear of needles and anticipatory nausea.
+In particular, it can help with pain relief, panic attacks, fear of needles and anticipatory nausea.

 Gentle yoga sessions are offered weekly and are especially designed for cancer patients.
 Prior experience is not essential and patients are supported throughout in a small group.

 Dorset Cancer Centre has a small team of two part-time qualified and registered therapists and three volunteers.